SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     time : float
 ```

 Triggers after a specified amount of time has passed after the `Despawn` ability has been activated.
-If the `Despawn` ability is diabled before the timer has finished, it will be reset.
+If the `Despawn` ability is disabled before the timer has finished, it will be reset.

 **time**
 Time that has to pass after the activation of the corresponding `Despawn` ability.